Achilles tendon rupture: Treatment

 Treatment options include surgery and non-surgical rehabilitation.
 Surgery has shown a lower risk of re-rupture.
 However, it has a higher rate of short-term problems.
 Surgery complications include leg clots, nerve damage, infection, and clots in the lungs.
 The most common problem after non-surgical treatment is leg clots.
 The main problem after surgery is infection.
 Certain rehabilitation techniques have shown similar re-rupture rates to surgery.
 In centers without early range of motion rehabilitation available, surgery is preferred to decrease re-rupture rates.
+Around 80% of individuals return to sport after treatment for Achilles tendon rupture, though recovery time and outcomes vary based on rehabilitation and how return to sport is assessed.

 Surgery

 There are at least four different types of surgeries; open surgery, percutaneous surgery, ultrasound-guided surgery, and WALANT surgery.

 During an open surgery, an incision is made in the back of the leg and the Achilles tendon is stitched together.
 In complete ruptures, the tendon of another muscle is used and wrapped around the Achilles tendon.
 Commonly, the tendon of the plantaris is used and this wrapping increases the strength of the repaired tendon.
 If the quality of tissues is poor, such as from a neglected injury, a reinforcement mesh is an option.
 These meshes can be of collagen, Artelon or other degradable material.
 In the case of both poor tissue and significant loss of the Achilles tendon, the flexor hallucis longus tendon can be used.
 The flexor hallucis longus tendon of the big toe is transferred with free tissue (skin flap) in a process described as a one-stage repair.

 In percutaneous surgery, several small incisions are made, rather than one large incision.
 The tendon is sewn back together through the incision(s).
 Surgery is often delayed for about a week after the rupture to let the swelling go down.
 For sedentary patients and those who have vascular diseases or risks for poor healing, percutaneous surgical repair may be the better surgical option.
 Surgical care is evolving, with minimally invasive and percutaneous surgical techniques.
 These developments hope to lessen the risk of wound complications and infections found with open surgery.
 These techniques are more challenging than traditional open surgery, with a learning curve for surgeons, and are not yet widely used.